staradutt/backup-projects/crosslinked_epoxy_gen/readme.txt

 Steps to make crosslinked epoxy:
-1. Create a box filled with individual molecules using EMC
+1. Create a box filled with individual molecules using EMC (Enhanced Monte Carlo) software.
 2. Once the lammps input file is generated, write a python script to edit the input file genrated by EMC.
     The script should mark the atoms that are going to react in new atom types.(exl script included)